open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 general policies but also, if necessary, using arbitrary mappings that cannot be described by a simple policy.
 One can use the "sequential mapper," which reads the hostfile line by line, assigning processes to nodes in whatever order the hostfile specifies.
-Use the ``--mca rmaps seq`` option.
+Use the ``---map-by seq`` option.
 For example, using the same hostfile as before:

 .. code:: sh

-   shell$ mpirun -hostfile myhostfile -mca rmaps seq ./a.out
+   shell$ mpirun -hostfile myhostfile --map-by seq ./a.out

-will launch three processes, one on each of nodes aa, bb, and cc, respectively.
+will launch three processes, one on each of nodes ``aa``, ``bb``, and ``cc``, respectively.
 The slot counts don't matter; one process is launched per line on whatever node is listed on the line.

 Another way to specify arbitrary mappings is with a rankfile, which gives you detailed control over process binding as well.
-Rankfiles are discussed below.
+Rankfiles are discussed :ref:`below <man1-mpirun-rankfiles>`.

 The second phase focuses on the ranking of the process within the job's MPI_COMM_WORLD.
 Open MPI separates this from the mapping procedure to allow more flexibility in the relative placement of MPI processes.
-This is best illustrated by considering the following two cases where we used the ``map-by ppr:2:socket`` option:
+This is best illustrated by considering the following cases where we used the ``--np 8 --map-by ppr:2:package --host aa:4,bb:4`` option:

 .. list-table::
    :header-rows: 1